 - Medical imaging

-Members of the Statistics Group and their students are engaged in a wide variety of collaborations with other researchers at UNC and elsewhere.
+Members of the Statistics Group and their students are engaged in a wide variety of collaborations with disciplinary researchers at UNC and elsewhere.
 Below is a partial list of researchers at UNC with whom members of the Statistics Group have had recent or have ongoing collaborations.

 - Dirk Dittmer (Microbiology and Immunology)